dydazy/mRNA2tRNA/README.md

 this parameter is False, which means the default save path is “m2tRNA/Process_file/Rawdata_tRNA_mRNA.csv.”'

 ```'--split_training_set_dir'```
-Notes'Unless the ‘--Custom_training_set_path’ is set to ‘True’, this parameter does not
+Notes:  'Unless the ‘--Custom_training_set_path’ is set to ‘True’, this parameter does not
 need to be filled in.
 The training set we provide after splitting, the default path is ‘/m2tRNA/src/Rawdata_tRNA_mRNA’.'

 ```'--merged_training_set_dir'```